ksindi/managers-playbook/README.md

 1. [LifeLabs Learning](https://lifelabslearning.com).
 Great workshop for new and experienced managers.
 I learned a lot from it on feedback, coaching and 1-1s.
 1. [How Software Engineers Can Help Interview Their Future Managers](https://blog.newrelic.com/technology/hiring-software-engineering-managers-interview): A list of questions for engineers to ask interviewing managers.
 1. [Getting more from your one on ones](https://medium.com/@sbourke/getting-more-from-your-1-1s-8f71996e286e): How to measure successful one on ones.
+1. [7 Tips for Better Executive Communication](https://medium.com/@joefletcher/7-tips-for-better-communication-32cbe84c8ddf): Tips on how to communicate effectively.